Your blurry vision, eye twitching, headaches and watery or dry eyes may be caused by stress.

 Symptoms of stress

-If the bad news is that stress can cause vision loss, the good news is that reducing stress levels may help reverse the decline and restore vision.
+Reducing stress levels may help reverse the decline and restore vision.

-Horn notes that various common lifestyle factors and activities can induce eye stress, such as performing more close-up work, working longer hours and using more digital technology.
+Various common lifestyle factors and activities can induce eye stress, such as performing more close-up work, working longer hours and using more digital technology.

 Ways to ease your stress

-Other approaches like deep breathing exercises, stress management training, talk therapy and meditation are recommended to slow the progression of vision loss.
+Approaches like deep breathing exercises, stress management training, talk therapy and meditation are recommended to slow the progression of vision loss.

 SEE RELATED: Effects of sleep deprivation on the eyes